Fort Sheridan Forest Preserve Expands

 July 10, 2024 08:13 AM

-The Lake County Forest Preserves Board of Commissioners approved the purchase of 18.2 acres to expand Fort Sheridan Forest Preserve in Lake Forest at a special board meeting Tuesday, July 9.
+The Lake County Forest Preserves Board of Commissioners approved the purchase of about 18.2 acres to expand Fort Sheridan Forest Preserve in Lake Forest at a special board meeting Tuesday, July 9.

-The U.S. Department of Navy is selling the $6 million property located on the east side of Patten Road in unincorporated Highwood.
+The U.S. Department of the Navy is selling the $6 million property located on the east side of Patten Road in unincorporated Highwood.
 It consists of a bluff surrounded on three sides by the ravines of the Openlands Lakeshore Preserve, a 71.5-acre parcel.
 The parcel was gifted to the Forest Preserves last summer by Openlands, a Chicago-based regional conservation organization and land trust, as an addition to Fort Sheridan.

 “This is a tremendous enhancement for Fort Sheridan,” Executive Director Alex Ty Kovach said.
 “We’re elated with this result after 11 years of dedicated work, first by Openlands staff and then by the Forest Preserves.”